Nazarov cyclization reaction: Mechanism

-The mechanism of the classical Nazarov cyclization reaction was first demonstrated experimentally by Shoppee to be an intramolecular electrocyclization and is outlined below.
+The mechanism of the classical Nazarov cyclization reaction was first demonstrated experimentally by Charles Shoppee to be an intramolecular electrocyclization and is outlined below.
 Activation of the ketone by the acid catalyst generates a pentadienyl cation, which undergoes a thermally allowed 4π conrotatory electrocyclization as dictated by the Woodward-Hoffman rules.
 This generates an oxyallyl cation which undergoes an elimination reaction to lose a β-hydrogen.
 Subsequent tautomerization of the enolate produces the cyclopentenone product.

 As noted above, variants that deviate from this template are known; what designates a Nazarov cyclization in particular is the generation of the pentadienyl cation followed by electrocyclic ring closure to an oxyallyl cation.
 In order to achieve this transformation, the molecule must be in the s-trans/s-trans conformation, placing the vinyl groups in an appropriate orientation.
 The propensity of the system to enter this conformation dramatically influences reaction rate, with α-substituted substrates having an increased population of the requisite conformer due to allylic strain.
 Coordination of an electron donating α-substituent by the catalyst can likewise increase the reaction rate by enforcing this conformation.